-In the first part of this article (Sections~\ref{sec:bij_plane}-\ref{section:recovering-bijections}) we deal with classes of hypermaps defined by \emph{ingirth} constraints.
-The ingirth for hypermaps is a generalization of the notion of girth for maps: it is defined as the length of a smallest cycle $C$ such that all faces adjacent to $C$ in the interior of $C$ are light, see Figure~\ref{fig:maps-are-hypermaps}(b).
+In the first part of this article (Sections~\ref{sec:bij_plane}-\ref{section:recovering-bijections}) we establish the master bijection and we use it to obtain bijections for classes of hypermaps defined by \emph{ingirth} constraints.
+The ingirth for hypermaps is a generalization of the notion of girth for maps: it is defined as the smallest length of a cycle $C$ such that all faces adjacent to $C$ in the interior of $C$ are light (with the ``interior'' being defined with respect to a distinguished ``outer face'').
 Similarly as in~\cite{BFgir} (which deals with maps), we exhibit canonical orientations for hypermaps characterizing the ingirth constraints.
 Then, by applying the master bijection to canonically oriented (and weighted) hypermaps we obtain bijections between any class of hypermaps defined by face-degree constraints and ingirth constraints (with the sole restriction that the ingirth equals the degree of the outer face, which is dark), and a class of weighted hypermobiles (characterized by local degree and weight conditions).
 We show that the bijections for hypermaps in \cite{BMSc00,BMSc02,BDG04,BDG07} are special cases of our construction.
-In terms of counting, we obtain for any $d\geq 1$ an expression for the generating function of rooted hypermaps of ingirth $d$ and dark outer face of degree $d$, with control on the dark/light face degrees.
+In terms of counting, we obtain for any $d\geq 1$ an expression for the generating function of rooted hypermaps of ingirth $d$ and dark outer face of degree $d$, with control on the dark and light face degrees.